 5 Ways To Create Successful School Fundraisers

 There are thousands of fundraising options out there.
 Make sure you select the program that best matches your needs.
-But how do you know which one to choose?
+How to know which one to choose?
 Be sure to evaluate your resources, budget, and timeframe.
 You want to evaluate only fundraising programs that are capable of meeting your goals.
-If you have only a handful of volunteers, a large event-type fundraiser is not for you.
+If you have only a handful of volunteers, a large event-type fundraiser may not be for you.
 Furthermore, if you need the funds rather quickly, you will need a program with a fast turn-around time.

 2. Stand Out!

-Are there several schools or organizations near you who fundraiser on a regular basis?
-Be sure to evaluate which fundraisers they choose to participate in.
-If everyone seems to be doing wrapping paper fundraisers, stand out and offer the community something else.
-After all, how much wrapping paper does one person need?
+Are there several schools or organizations near you who fundraise on a regular basis?
+Take a little time to evaluate which fundraisers they choose to participate in.
+If everyone seems to be doing wrapping paper fundraisers, stand out and offer the community something with added value.
+How about innovative, unique gifts made in the USA featuring a child’s original work on it?
 Breaking from traditions with unique fundraising ideas and products will help to decrease fundraiser fatigue and make it easier to reach your goals.

 3. Select a Fundraising Leader

 Who do you have organizing the fundraiser?
 Selecting the right person for this role is crucial.
 You need someone who is highly organized, capable of setting realistic goals, and able to efficiently manage people.
-In addition, your fundraising leader should be the point of contact and work closely with the chosen company’s fundraising specialist to ensure that everything runs smoothly from start to finish.
+In addition, your fundraising leader should be the point of contact and work closely with your fundraising specialist to ensure that everything runs smoothly from start to finish.

 4. Motivate Participants